 It was built for Sir William Coryton sometime between 1686 and 1695.

 Because of no male hiers in 1739 the house fell into the hands of the Helyar family and they in turn sold it to Edward Collins.
 It was his son, Digby Collins, High Sheriff of Cornwall, who restored the house in the 1880’s.

-In the 1920’s a fire claimed two thirds of the house.
+In the 1940’s a devastating fire claimed two thirds of the house.

-In the late 1990’s new owners had bought the house again and we were asked to completely re-build the west wing back to its former glory which was entirely destroyed during a fire in 1940, and the rest of the house undertook a major restoration.
+Then, in the late 1990’s new owners had bought the house again and they asked us to completely re-build the West wing back to its former glory which was entirely destroyed during the fire in the 1940’s, and the rest of the house undertook a major restoration.